14 posts of content from one prompt — and why your queue handles the timing

-The AI campaign builder takes one prompt and gives you two weeks of platform-specific posts.
-Here's how to use it well — and when not to.
+The AI campaign builder takes one prompt and gives you a batch of platform-specific posts — 1, 3, 7, or 14.
+Your per-platform queues decide when each one publishes.
+Here's how to use it well.

-Flat illustration of a calendar with 14 days of posts mapped out
+Flat illustration of a batch of posts flowing into per-platform queues

-Here's the promise, and I'll tell you what it actually feels like to use: give the tool one prompt, get 14 days of posts.
+Here's the promise, and I'll tell you what it actually feels like to use: give the tool one prompt, get a batch of posts.

 When it works, it's the single biggest time-payback in the tool.
 When it doesn't, it's because the prompt or the guides were weak.
 Here's the full process for using it well.